crystall1nedev/minecraft-repo/README.md

 This may present issues with updating from something like 888 -> 2.2.xxxx, but this has not been tested and will be worked on with the next update that makes the version number go back to 2.2.xxxx.

+## Licensing

+The code I wrote is licensed under GNU GPL-3.0.
+The actual .deb files are subject to Mojang's licenses.